rottenpunk/SunriseClockWebserver/README.md

 | w | Set wake up time in secs if default not desired. |
 | d | Force alarm going off. |

-For debugging purposes, you can type these commands into Arduino's USB serial monitor.
+For debugging purposes, you can type these commands into Arduino's USB serial monitor (with out the preceeding hash marks).

+Again, more information about the dimmer (a.k.a. the Sunrise Clock Dimmer) is in the SunriseClockDimmer repository.

 ### The Sunrise Clock Webserver (this repository)
 This is an ESP-01S board.
 This board has an ESP8266 chip on it and 4 meg of memory.
+This repository has the code for the Sunrise Clock Webserver (a.k.a. the webserver.)

 Arduino board setting for the ESP-01s board:
 Board: "Generic ESP8266 Module"